yjyu1997/csc431-practice/README.md

 the `master` branch we are referring to the branch `practice/jerry-branch`.

 Log in to Github and navigate to this repository.
 You should see a *Compare & Pull Request* button at the top.
 Click that and submit the pull request.
 You're done.
-I'll push the changes to `master` if all looks good.
+I'll get an email and approve the changes if it looks good.

-Next time you begin work, issue this following command to make sure you are 100% in sync with the remote repository.
+Next time you begin work, issue this following command to make sure your branches are 100% in sync with the remote repository.
 This will delete any local branches that are no longer needed.

 	$ git fetch -p

-# Additional info
+# Additional Info

 I am including some additional incantations for cases that you may find yourself in when working.
 The first is pulling down any new updates while you are working on a branch.

 	$ git pull origin master

+After your branch has been merged with master, it isn't necessary to keep the local branch around on your computer.
+Issue this command to delete a specified local branch.
+In this example, we used `practice/jerry-branch`.

+	$ git branch -d practice/jerry-branch

 # Resources